AbdoPrDZ/pusher_client_cpp/README.md

     $ git clone https://github.com/AbdoPrDZ/pusher_client_cpp.git
     ```

+2. Install requirements packages using [vcpkg](https://vcpkg.io) or any other tool (like [conan](https://conan.io))

-2. You can follow example include way to include the library.
+3. You can follow example include way to include the library to your project.

 ## Usage